ncphillips/islandora_solr_query_set/README.md

 These are the grammar's describing the arrays.
 They have not been placed in Chompsky Normal Form, because I believe doing reduces some redundancy and makes things easier to read.

+ That being said, markdown is not exactly the best way to write out grammar's, so bear with me.

 #### Exponents